djgroen/student-resources/docs/task-management.rst

 *************************************************************
 Basics of Task Management
 *************************************************************
-Written by Derek Groen
+*Written by Derek Groen*

 This document represents an opinion, and should not be viewed as an absolute truth.
-As a thinking individual, I recommend you take this as loose inspiration, and salvage from it what you think is useful.
+As a thinking individual, you can take this as loose inspiration, and salvage from it what you think is useful.

 Defining tasks
 --------------